pussinboots/angularjs-crypto/README.md

 [![Test Results](http://unitcover.herokuapp.com/api/pussinboots/angularjs-crypto/testsuites/badge)](http://unitcover.herokuapp.com/#/builds/pussinboots/angularjs-crypto/builds)

 AngularJS Module that integrate cryptography functionality offers from the [crypto-js](https://code.google.com/p/crypto-js/) project for all http requests and response.
+The following algorithms are supported CryptoJS.AES, CryptoJS.DES, CryptoJS.TripleDES, CryptoJS.Rabbit, CryptoJS.RC4, CryptoJS.RC4Drop and support of other algoritm can be added.

 Inprogress update to the new angularjs version but before protractor migration.